gbrlazvd/predict_fbprophet/README.md

-<h1>Stock Price Prediction using yfinance and Facebook Prophet</h1>
+# Stock Price Prediction using yfinance and Facebook Prophet

-<p>This study aims to predict the price of a stock in a certain number o days in the future
+### This study aims to predict the price of a stock in a certain number o days in the future

-The requirements to this project can be found in the requirements.txt file</p>
+### The requirements to this project can be found in the requirements.txt file